What is Slack?

 Why is it different?

-Slack is more than just a messaging app however, Slack Apps allow you to take your communication further across a large range of channels, such as Google Drive, Trello and Salesforce.
+More than just a messaging app, Slack Apps allow you to take your communication further across a large range of channels, such as Google Drive, Trello and Salesforce.
 You are also able to use bots to create reminders, organise messages and inform responses.
-Although there is a lot already available, to personalise and gain the most out of using Slack, users are able to build custom apps in Salesforce to ensure full efficiency for your needs.
+Although there is a lot already available, to personalise and gain the most out of using the product, users are able to build custom apps in Salesforce to ensure full efficiency for your needs.

 How does it work with Salesforce?

-There are two ways of connecting Slack and Salesforce, either the Salesforce app from Slack or the Slack app from Salesforce.
+There are two ways of connecting the two products, either the Salesforce app from Slack or the Slack app from Salesforce.
 These two connectors have slightly different use cases so it may be worth connecting from both platforms.

 The Salesforce app from Slack allows users to use a Slash Command in order to search for Salesforce details. (see here for a list of available Slash Commands) Users can simply type /salesforce in order to search contacts and accounts for what they would like to talk about fast.
 The top three records that match your search will be presented back to you, where you are able to share the information with whomever you see fit.
 You are also able to share Leads, Accounts, Opportunities and Contacts with members in Slack by pasting Salesforce links into the chat.
 To gain this integration, simply navigate to the Slack App Directory and find the Salesforce page to install.
 You can also follow this link to take you straight there.
 After installing you will need to authenticate your Salesforce account and you are ready to start sharing.